dyan-dy/dyan-dy/README.md

 - ⚡ Fun fact: ...
 -->

-- 🎓 I’m currently a undergraduate in Wuhan University, China(applying for graduate study)
+- 🎓 I’m currently an undergraduate in Wuhan University, China(applying for graduate study)
 - 🌱 I’m currently learning Natural Language Processing.
 - 👯 I’m looking to collaborate on applying NLP into research of psychology/cognition.
 - 🤔 I’m practicing for improving my English skills and coding skills.